cloudstateio/samples-js-shoppingcart/README.md

 ### Frontend service

-The `frontend` service is a frontend web application written in TypeScript.
+The `frontend` service is a web application written in TypeScript.
-It is backed by a `stateless` service that will serve the compiled JavaScript, html and images.
-This service makes `grpc-web` calls directly to the other services to get the data that it needs.
+It compiles into static JavaScript, html and images.
+This web-app makes `grpc-web` calls directly to the `shopping-cart` services to get the data that it needs.

-You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/frontend:latest` container image available at the Lightbend Cloudstate samples repository.
+You can use our statically hosted page located here [https://static.cloudstate.com/js-shopping-cart/index.html](https://static.cloudstate.com/js-shopping-cart/index.html)

+This page will ask you for your exposed `shopping-cart` service hostname.
+The page then makes `grpc-web` calls against that hostname.

-Alternatively, you can clone the [cloudstateio/samples-ui-shoppingcart](https://github.com/cloudstateio/samples-ui-shoppingcart) repository and follow the instructions there to build an image and deploy it to your own container image repository.
+Alternatively, you can clone the [cloudstateio/samples-ui-shoppingcart](https://github.com/cloudstateio/samples-ui-shoppingcart) repository and follow the instructions there to build and deploy to your own hosting provider.

 ### Shopping cart service